 Debris.
 In rare cases, debris can stick inside the T&P Relief Valve preventing the valve from seating fully.
 In that case, the T&P Relief Valve discharge pipe will drip.
 You may be able to clear debris from the T&P Relief Valve by manually operating the valve, allowing small quantities of water to flush out the debris.
-Refer to the T&P Relief Maintenance section of this manual.
+See the label on the T&P Relief Valve for instructions.